flogvit/phaser-swipe/README.md

 It understands the diagonals also, so pressing up and right will return DIRECTION_UP_RIGHT and call model.upRight() if it exists.
-Because two keys need to be pressed, the signal for a single key will not fire until it is released
+Because two keys need to be pressed, the signal for a single key will not fire until it is released.